 When conducting internal audits, the person in charge of internal audits is required to formulate an annual plan and conduct audits based upon collaboration and the exchange of opinions with the accounting auditor and Audit & Supervisory Board Members.
-The person in charge of internal audits is required to prepare a report on the audit results, report the results to the Representative Director and also report them to Audit & Supervisory Board Members.
+The person in charge of internal audits, who reports directly to the President, systematically conducts internal audits and investigations of all departments of the Company, reports the results to the President and the Audit & Supervisory Board, makes requests for improvements to the audited departments, and conducts follow-ups.
+In addition, the Internal Audit Department meets with the Internal Control Department as appropriate and makes recommendations for the maintenance and strengthening of controls based on the audit Department conducts detailed audits of Internal Control Department, in cooperation with the Accounting Auditor, to ensure the appropriateness and efficiency of internal control over financial reporting.